As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 The Kibbutz is responsible to provide soldiers with laundry service, furnished rooms, a kitchenette, a shower and bathrooms, all free of charge.

 Shared Chayal Boded Apartments (with Assistance from Aguda Lemaan Hachayal)

 Aguda Lema’an Hachayal has apartments available for Lone Soldiers throughout Israel.
-The apartments are fully furnished and are supplied with food and cleaning materials on an ongoing basis.
 The apartments are available to soldiers free of charge.
+Soldiers living in these apartments will receive 400 NIS per month directly to their bank account.
 A soldier who lives in an Aguda Lema’an Hachayal apartment must follow certain guidelines and take care of the furnishings in the apartments.
 A soldier is required to move out of the apartments after he or she has been discharged from the army.